open/close all folders

 - Tears to Tiara had the Twelve Angels/the White Angels.
 Then one died and Arawn took his place.
 And then quit spectacularly.
 Because the rest of the angels are assholes.
 God is probably dead.
 The angels aren't sure, but they're no longer looking for him, though they claim to carry on his work.

-- In Shin Megami Tensei I and Shin Megami Tensei II, there's a Council of selfish and evil angels who do most of the work on the Law side.
-God is actually even worse, just less willing to get personally involved unless he has to.
+- In Shin Megami Tensei I and Shin Megami Tensei II, there's a Council of Angels who do most of the work on the Law side.
+In II they go from potential allies to pure villains.
+God himself is even worse, just less willing to get personally involved unless he has to.
+And him and the Angels have a strained relationship between the games.

 - Devil Survivor also has a small council of Angels working in the containment zone, but they're a little bit nicer than Shin Megami Tensei II's Angels.
 That's because instead of the four main Seraphs (Michael, Uriel, Gabriel and Raphael) there's a lower angel who isn't a Knight Templar of the worst kind: Remiel, Angel of Hope and Compassion.